atornel/Aduct/docs/_build/html/_sources/guide/introduction.rst.txt

 To The Point
 ------------

-Qtk is inspired by `Blender <http://www.blender.org>`__\ ’s interface.
+Aduct is inspired by `Blender <http://www.blender.org>`__\ ’s interface.
 Blender has such an awesome one where it is possible for a user to customize it in any way they want.
-Qtk, which tries to mimic the behavior, is written in `Python <http://www.python.org>`__ using Gtk.
-We will cover the working and making of interfaces with Qtk later.
-For now, what you need to understand is that in Qtk, we have two things that work together.
+Aduct, which tries to mimic the behavior, is written in `Python <http://www.python.org>`__ using Gtk.
+We will cover the working and making of interfaces with Aduct later.
+For now, what you need to understand is that in Aduct, we have two things that work together.
 A provider that can produce widgets and a view, that can hold and display them.
 Views come with various tweaks, which just need to be *enabled*.
 When the requirements of both are